Ready to follow a thrilling final day of racing from the 2021 Cheltenham Festival with Marathonbet?

-He warmed up strongly for his potential Cheltenham bow with a commanding run at Ascot at the end of January and is expected to return to action at Kempton as King firms up his preparations for the festival.
+He warmed up strongly for his potential Cheltenham bow with a commanding run at Ascot at the end of January and franked that form at Kempton with a 10L win in his build up to this one.

 Bobs Worth, Penhill and Minella Indo are just some of the illustrious names to have landed this Grade 1 race since its introduction in 2005… will another future star be born in the Albert Bartlett this year?

-This renewal looks one of the harder to call on day four, with Stattler shading the betting after posting some fine form in Ireland this winter.
+This renewal looks one of the harder to call on day four, with Stattler disputing favouritism after posting some fine form in Ireland this winter.

 The six-year-old looked smart enough when a gallant third on his outing at the Dublin Racing Festival and would be one of the big stories of the final day, given his owner is none other than Ronnie Bartlett – the chairman of the race sponsors.

 Adrimel looks hard to argue against if he can bring his A-game to the biggest stage of them all.
 Tom Lacey’s livewire made it a hat-trick of wins from his last three starts at Warwick in January and could be primed for a show-stopping run here as he bids to make amends for a disappointing outing in last year’s Champion Bumper.

 With many UK racing fans wistfully dreaming of a beach holiday right now, it could be up to Barbados Buck’s to add some sunshine into proceedings on day four.